Right…I was on the lookout for a PCV on sale. One popped up, so I grabbed it.

 To sum up the issues with the 2016/2017, and 2018 forks:

 The guide bushing has excessive slop.
 Fix this with a 0.05mm thick shim behind the bushing, giving you 0.1mm bigger diameter.
 In some cases you may need more than one shim.
 Not fixed for 2018 on the regular tubes.
-No idea about the ATAS jobbies
+ATAS jobbies don’t need shimming

-- The entire fork has flex.
-It’s dumb that they made the triples to fit 48mm tubes, and put in these piles of donky dung.
+The entire fork has flex.
+It’s dumb that they made the triples to fit 48mm tubes, and put in these piles of donkey dung.
 Can’t fix this unless you go to ATAS tubes…I think.
 I’m going with 2018 regular tubes.

 Have a gander below at 2017 vs 2018 part numbers, and the kwak seal for those that may want to upgrade their fork:

 Kawasaki oil seal 92049-0118.
 I explain this in the video, and mentioned it in previous post, of why this is a better oil seal

 2018 ATAS inner fork tube Right side, 51425-MKK-D21

 2018 ATAS inner fork tube Left side, 51525-MKK-D21